SoftUni-Internal/interactive-content/EN/02-Conditional-Statements/09-Homework.md

 [hints]
 [hint]
 Calculate the capacity for each pipe.
+For 3 hours: The first pipe fills up 300 liters
+The second pipe fills up 360 liters
+In total – 660 liters < 1000 lliters => 66% are filled up
 [/hint]
 [hint]
 Check if the total output from both pipes is enough to fill the pool.
 Then print the correct output.
+The first pipe has transferred 45% (300 of 660 liters).
+The second pipe has transferred 54% (360 of 660 liters).
 [/hint]

 [/hints]